You are using an outdated browser. Please upgrade your browser to improve your experience.

 If you’re considering it as an option, you’ll want to weigh up the pros and cons of releasing equity first – and always speak to an independent financial adviser.

 There are plenty of equity release alternatives to think about.
 From remortgaging or claiming grants to downsizing or renting out a room in your house, you have other options when it comes to accessing the extra cash you need.
-This post looks at some of the alternatives to equity release so you can make an informed choice.

 Using savings or other investments